-Fighting bribery and corruption: the burden of establishing innocence is now on corporate directors.
+Fighting bribery and corruption: the burden of establishing innocence is now on corporate directors

-Beginning June 1, apathy and ignorance towards bribery and corruption in your business could personally cost you.
-Malaysia’s seemingly never-ending battle to combat bribery and corruption will take a decidedly different turn on June 1st of this year, as specific measures go into effect that will saddle corporations and other organisations – along with their directors, controllers and senior management – with the full burden of proving that they are not involved in allegations of corrupt activity by their employees and third-party partners.
+Beginning June 1, apathy and ignorance towards bribery and corruption in your business will personally cost you.
+Malaysia’s seemingly never-ending battle to combat bribery and corruption took a decidedly different turn on June 1st of this year, as specific measures go into effect that saddle corporations and other organisations – along with their directors, controllers and senior management – with the full burden of proving that they are not involved in allegations of corrupt activity by their employees and third-party partners.
 That burden of proof means that corporations will have to effectively demonstrate that policies and procedures are firmly in place that deter, detect and defend against incidences of bribery at all levels of the organisation.

 The State Of Corruption In Malaysia

 While a large part of the political and economic universe still believes that engaging in some form of corruption is the only way to survive and advance, many countries now are taking drastic measures to root out corruption, and Malaysia is rushing to the forefront of that trend.
 Currently ranked at 51 out of 180 countries on Transparency International’s “Corruption Perception Index” (2019), with a score of 53 (where 0 is perceived to be highly corrupt and 100 is perceived to be very clean), the Malaysian government emerged from the highly publicized 1MDB financial scandal on high alert and with a firm resolve to adopt tough anti-corruption legislation as one of its main priorities.